shoreason/python-env-tutorial/tutorial.md

 # Done!

-You have now have use of python virtual environments in your arsenal
+You now have the ability to use python virtual environments in your arsenal

 Congratulations!!!